 -

 Lifting jack, 5 tons.
 Simplex.
 Iron.
 USA Templeton, Kenly & Company, Chicago, 20th century.
-Iron lifting jack with yellow and blue finish made by Templeton Kenly of Chicago, model 5 Ton Simplex.
-The Templeton, Kenly & Company company was founded in Chicago in 1899 by Walter B. Templeton and his associates, who developed the first reliable and safe jack, giving rise to a remarkable boom for the company, which continues to operate today.
+Iron lifting jack with a yellow and blue finish, manufactured by Templeton Kenly of Chicago, model 5 Tn Simplex.
+Templeton, Kenly & Company was founded in Chicago in 1899 by Walter B. Templeton and his associates, who created the first reliable and safe jack, leading to a remarkable boom for the company, which continues to operate today.

 · Size: 18x12x70 cms.